The acquisition and preservation of this unique California property continues the vision and work of its late owner, Dahinda Meda.

 Despite limitations associated with the pandemic and the subsequent shutdowns, The Archaeological Conservancy recently completed two acquisitions in the Western Region.
 Both properties required lengthy planning and negotiations that spanned over years.
 Each site offers important information about the prehistory of California and the Native Americans who occupied the area hundreds and thousands of years ago.

-In Part 1 of this series, The Conservancy’s Western Regional Director, Cory Wilkins, shares details about Terrarium – a 360-acre parcel located outside of Ukiah, California.
+In this post, The Conservancy’s Western Regional Director, Cory Wilkins, shares details about Terrarium – a 360-acre parcel located outside of Ukiah, California.
 This site has a unique story both past and present.
 The property contains multiple pit houses, middens, and rock art panels, as well as lithic and stone tools associated with the Central Pomo tribe dating back to at least 500 B.C. and possibly as early as the Archaic.

 The Acquisition of Terrarium in Ukiah, California

 Terrarium was named by its very colorful owner, Dahinda Meda.
 Dahinda was passionate about the preservation of all things on his property, but especially protective of the cultural resources found there.
 The land within Terrarium lies in the ethnographic territory of the Central Pomo.
 At historic contact these were lands claimed by the Lema tribelet of the Central Pomo, whose principal village was located along McNab Creek in McNab Valley.